- 2025 Sustainability Plan

 Why participate in SFU’s Living Lab?

-A Living Lab project team will consist of SFU faculty, staff and graduate students, and work on a sustainability challenge facing our campus.
+A Living Lab project team consists of SFU faculty, staff and graduate students, and work on a sustainability challenge facing our campus.

 For Graduate Students